MartinvonBerg/simple-lightbox-fslight/readme.txt

 == Description ==

-REMINDER: Save your file ```plugin-settings.json``` prior to Plugin-Update.
-The Update to 1.5.0 implements a backup / restore logic for ```plugin-settings.json``` and the files in ./js/fslightbox-paid.
-This will work ONLY for all future updates.
-So, with this update it is the last time you have to save your files.

-Provides an easy was to add a Lightbox to Gutenberg videos, images, galleries and Media-with-Text-Blocks.
+Provides an easy was to add a Lightbox to Gutenberg videos, Youtube-Videos, images, galleries and Media-with-Text-Blocks.
 Just install, activate and use it.
 The Javascript library fslightbox.js is used for that.
 You even may use the paid version of fslightbox.js.
 Available Settings are provided by a JSON-file that may be easily changed and backed-up manually (automatically after V1.5.0)
 E.g., just create gallery by using Gutenberg gallery block and use lightbox gallery effect powered by fslightbox.js.

+NEW: Added support for the complete HTML-body-code to the page (inbetween body tags).
+This is an Opt-in.
+See example settings file in ./settings/plugin-settings-body.json.

-NEW: Added support for Youtube-Videos.
-This will add a small red button on the top left of the embedded Youtube-Video which opens the lightbox with that video.
+The support for HTML-Videos and Youtube-Videos will add a small red button on the top left of the embedded Youtube-Video which opens the lightbox with that video.
-Could be disabled by deleting the line ``` "wp-block-embed-youtube" ``` in the file ```plugin-settings.json```.
+YT-Videos could be disabled by deleting the line ``` "wp-block-embed-youtube" ``` in the file ```plugin-settings.json```.
 If you do so please delete the comma at the end of the line before, too!
 See live example here: https://www.berg-reise-foto.de/software-wordpress-lightroom-plugins/wordpress-plugins-fotos-und-karten/

 The support for Youtube-Videos is working with the given functionality and extended to stop running videos onOpen and for the paid version to stop running videos on slideChange.